lucafrance/lucafrance.github.io/_posts/2022-08-04-bitcoin-wallet.md

 It works both as a software wallet, as well as a *node*.
 A *node* is a machine connected to the bitcoin network.

-In traditional finance you connect to a central server, e.g. your bank to access your financial information and run transactions.
-With bitcoin there is no central server, there are several nodes with a full copy of the blockchain.
 Bitcoin core takes care of connecting to some of the nodes on the network to update the local copy of th e blockchain.
 Other nodes are just other people running bitcoin core or similar software on their machine.
 Other nodes can also connect to your machine and download a copy of the blockchain.